Go Draw in School Resources Page

 -

 Play them the daily theme video or if you would rather introduce the theme in a different way that's wonderful - the more input the teacher gives the better.
+As well as the video there will be a daily Powerpoint of all the inspiration images, should a class teacher find this more useful for their class.

 -